chidiwilliams/buzz/docs/docs/preferences.md

 ### Live transcript exports

 Live transcription export can be used to integrate Buzz with other applications like OBS Studio.
 When enabled, live text transcripts will be exported to a text file as they get generated and translated.

 If AI translation is enabled for live recordings, the translated text will also be exported to the text file.
 Filename for the translated text will end with `.translated.txt`.

+### Live transcription mode

+Three transcription modes are available:

+**Append below** - New sentences will be added below existing with an empty space between them.
+Last sentence will be at the bottom.

+**Append above** - New sentences will be added above existing with an empty space between them.
+Last sentence will be at the top.

+**Append and correct** - New sentences will be added at the end of existing transcript without extra spaces between.
+This mode will also try to correct errors at the end of previously transcribed sentences.
+This mode requires more processing power and more powerful hardware to work.

 ## Advanced Preferences